Aller au contenu principal

 In his “Take Liberty” segment on CBC InfoAM Saint John, Jeff Liberty said FTG is; “Reminiscent of that Brit late 60’s early 70’s folk like Fairport Convention, but still rock and in a classic sense.
 Influences such as David Gilmour of Pink Floyd, Jethro Tull and Stan Rogers can be heard in the music.
 Wonderful stuff, wonderful band.”

-Doug Barron, Associate Producer/Host at CBC Halifax, told FTG; “I love the feel and vibe of your music.
+The late Doug Barron, former Associate Producer/Host at CBC Halifax, told FTG; “I love the feel and vibe of your music.
 It strikes a chord with me as a writer and musician as well as a radio guy.”

 Free To Grow has a big sound and is built to entertain.